 First, the basis of monetary and financial theory should be placed at the center.
 He pointed out that the general monetary and financial theory is heritage of the history and some of its most basic parts remain unchanged.
 The theory of money and finance in China has existed for thousands of years since its initiation in pre-Qin period while in Western Europe, the modern classical economics has made great strides since William Petty and Adam Smith.
 However, there was a break with previous theories, which makes it necessary to tease out the monetary and financial thought in history.
-Both the East and West attach great importance to money and finance, regarding them as a key tool for state governance.
-The relation between the real economy and financial economy should be put straight.
+Both the East and West attach great importance to money and financial economy should be put straight.
 If the financial sector is sound, economic issues can be easily resolved.
 Simple as the principle is, grasping it correctly is extremely difficult.
 Money is one of the most basic measures of all market economic activities.
 However, this measure is only relatively stable and never absolutely stable.
 The modern monetary system is organized according to the oldest monetary theory, thus always seeking institutional arrangements with lowest costs.
 The system is the result of repeated compromises between various economic forces in a country and the world, as well as the embodiment of credit and debt relations in one economy.
 A T-account can display it very well.
 Professor Huang said that university education must retain the basic theory and put tremendous emphasis on it, and then put forward the proposal of opening a course of "History of Financial Thought in China and Abroad".